-The analysis of big biomedical data is statistically challenging because the data are complex, heterogeneous, and have number of features in the order of tens of thousands relative to the number of samples in the order of hundreds.
+Dr. Safo believes that the analysis of big biomedical data is statistically challenging because the data are complex, heterogeneous, and have number of features in the order of tens of thousands relative to the number of samples in the order of hundreds.
 This requires the development of novel statistical methods that can account for these statistical challenges.
 Recent statistical and translational works suggest that integrating different data types such as transcriptomics, genomics, metabolomics and epigenetic data can help elucidate mechanisms underlying complex diseases.
 Therefore, in her doctoral work at the University of Georgia, she developed innovative statistical methods for jointly analyzing epigenetic and transcriptomics data to identify genomic biomarkers highly associated with breast cancer.
 Dr. Safo’s findings suggested that these biomarkers could be incorporated into cancer risk prediction algorithms to improve cancer diagnosis and prognosis.
 She have also developed sample size methods for big data to enable clinicians who want to plan cancer studies know the required sample size to achieve a desired classification accuracy.
 Her postdoctoral research builds on her work in integrative data analysis.
 She is also the lead statistician on several research projects in obesity and cardiovascular diseases (CVD), which have resulted in four manuscripts under review.

 BIRCWH Accomplishments 2016-2017

 2016-2016: Travel Award to participate in ENAR Diversity Workshop, Austin, TX

 2016-2018: Program to Increase Diversity among Individuals Engaged in Health-Related Research in Cardiovascular Genetics Epidemiology (PRIDE-CGE) Scholar, Washington University St Louis